 Custom audiences on Facebook have been available for some time now.
-They’re one of the most useful tools available and if you’re not using them then you’re wasting advertising budget.
+They’re one of the most useful tools available, and if you’re not using them, then you’re wasting your advertising budget.

 Custom audiences can be built using customer data.
 Even without email addresses or phone numbers, you can match around 40-50% of your list to people on Facebook.
 This might not sound impressive, but you typically can’t contact people without this info.
 With audience matching, now you can.

 By including only an email address, this match rate increases to 80-90%.
 The more information you have, the better this match rate will be.

 Now you may advertise directly to this audience, upselling on upcoming bookings, providing photos or videos of their tour after they have returned home, encouraging return tours, or requesting a review online.

 Using look-alike audiences, you are able to grow your audience and advertise to those who closely resemble your smaller “seed audience”.
 You can choose how close a match, but even selecting the closest possible 1%, it’s likely your US-based audience will grow to around 2 million people.
 This can be especially powerful when you use a list of best customers as your seed audience.
 You do want more of your best customers, right?

 Simple and useful, Dynamic Ads for Travel allow you to “retarget” your custom audiences.
 This feature is best for reaching people that took specific actions on your website, such as viewing a certain tour type but not making a booking.

 This feature lets you get a second (or third) chance at converting this person to a customer after the first opportunity was lost.